 A bradycardic rhythm should be interpreted in clinical context, with pharmacological treatment reserved for significant symptoms or when signs of shock are present.
 Otherwise, closely monitor the patient and reassess regularly.
-Bradycardia typically causes symptoms when at a rate of <50 beats/minute.
-Bradycardia may present with altered mental status, chest pain, congestive heart failure, seizure, syncope, shock, pallor, diaphoresis, or other evidence of hemodynamic instability.
+Bradycardia typically causes symptoms when present at a rate of <50 beats/minute.
+Bradycardia may present with altered mental status, chest pain, congestive heart failure, seizure, syncope, shock, pallor, diaphoresis, cardiac arrest, or other evidence of hemodynamic instability.

-Do not delay chest compressions in patients who are unconscious. transcutaneous pacing for patients with evidence of severe hemodynamically instability, with poor perfusion, or altered mental status.
-Initiate pacing prior to the administration of epinephrine or atropine.
+Patients with profound bradycardia are at high risk of cardiac arrest, but many patients proceed through bradycardia prior to arresting.
+If you suspect cardiac arrest, do not use this AG and instead assume the presence of PEA and proceed directly to the OHCA (Medical) AG.
+Proceed to managing cardiac arrest in any patient with:

+- · Agonal or absent breathing - GCS 3

-- Consider treatable causes for bradycardia - Common causes: electrolyte abnormalities (e.g. hyperkalemia), myocardial ischemia, medication overdose (see below for more details), infections, hypoxemia, and hypothyroidism - Consider hyperkalemia in patients with ECG evidence of wide complex bradycardic rhythms and consider treatment with calcium chloride. - Hypoxemia is a common cause of bradycardia.
-Ensure oxygenation and support respiratory efforts. - Medications: The two primary drugs utilized for chronotropy (increase in heart rate) are atropine and epinephrine.
-While both medications generally increase the heart rate, only epinephrine provides additional support as a peripheral vasopressor, increasing blood pressure. - Use caution in the administration of atropine or epinephrine in acute MI, as elevated heart rate can worsen ischemia. - Atropine: use caution when administering atropine in the setting of: - Overdoses, as administration may cause worsening bradycardia in certain scenarios (such as alpha agonist overdose, like Clonidine). - Cardiac transplant patients, as it may cause paradoxical bradycardia. - Epinephrine: the preferred agent for bradycardia in the setting of unstable bradycardia, as it provides vasoconstriction in addition to chronotropy - Transcutaneous Pacing (TCP) - Immediately use TCP in patients with evidence of poor perfusion or with high-degree AV block (2nd or 3rd degree) without IV/IO access. - If time allows, transport to a cardiac receiving center because transcutaneous pacing is a temporizing measure and patients may need to go to the cath lab for pacemaker placement. - Consider sedation or pain control for TCP, utilizing EtCO2 for all patients receiving sedation - Overdose - Bradycardia is seen in several medication overdoses, including beta blockers, calcium channel blockers, and alpha-2 agonists (clonidine) - In clonidine overdoses, avoid use of atropine in the setting of normotension, as atropine may cause reflex hypertension in this unique setting
+Consider treatable causes for bradycardia, which include electrolyte abnormalities (e.g. hyperkalemia), myocardial ischemia, medication overdose (see below for more details), infections, hypoxemia, and hypothyroidism.

+- Consider hyperkalemia in patients with ECG evidence of wide complex bradycardic rhythms and consider treatment with calcium chloride. - Hypoxemia is a common cause of bradycardia.
+Ensure oxygenation and support respiratory efforts. - Consider opioid overdose, as well as medication overdoses, such as beta blockers, calcium channel blockers, and alpha-2 agonists (clonidine)

+Medications: The two primary drugs utilized for chronotropy (increase in heart rate) are atropine and epinephrine.
+While both medications generally increase the heart rate, only epinephrine provides additional support as a peripheral vasopressor, increasing blood pressure through a second mechanism.

+- Use caution in the administration of atropine or epinephrine in acute MI, as elevated heart rate can worsen ischemia.
+Pressors are often required in acute MI, despite this caution. - Epinephrine: the preferred agent for bradycardia in the setting of unstable bradycardia, epinephrine provides vasoconstriction in addition to chronotropy. - Atropine: an additional agent for bradycardia, atropine only increases a patient's heart rate and has no direct effect on peripheral blood pressure.
+Use caution when administering atropine in the setting of: - Overdoses, as administration may cause worsening bradycardia in certain scenarios (such as alpha agonist overdose, like with Clonidine). - Cardiac transplant patients, as it may cause paradoxical bradycardia.

+Transcutaneous Pacing (TCP)

+- Immediately use TCP in patients with evidence of poor perfusion or with high-degree AV block (2nd or 3rd degree) without IV/IO access. - If time allows, transport to a cardiac receiving center because transcutaneous pacing is a temporizing measure and patients may need to go to the cath lab for pacemaker placement. - Consider sedation or pain control for TCP, utilizing EtCO2 for all patients receiving sedation - Verify mechanical capture every 2-4 minutes when pacing a patient - Patients in cardiac arrest or who are post-ROSC should not be paced; instead, use chest compressions and push-dose pressors, respectively.